 Premium Mail Service

-If you want more control over when to receive your mail, you can apply for the USPS premium forwarding services.
+If you want more control over when you receive your mail, you can apply for the USPS premium forwarding services.
 Here’s how.

-- Submit your request at the Post Office of your PO Box.
+- Submit your request to the post office of your PO Box.

 - Take a primary ID ( a driver’s license with a clear photo).